scala/scala/spec/01-lexical-syntax.md

-For this purpose, lower case letters include not only a-z, but also all characters in Unicode category Ll (lowercase letter), as well as all letters that have contributory property Other_Lowercase, except characters in category Nl (letter numerals) which are never taken as lower case.
+For this purpose, lower case letters include not only a-z, but also all characters in Unicode category Ll (lowercase letter), as well as all letters that have contributory property Other_Lowercase, except characters in category Nl (letter numerals), which are never taken as lower case.

 The following are examples of variable identifiers: